 Summerfest in Virginia-Highland

 This is hands down my favorite festival of the summer!
 There is something for everyone throughout this weekend extravaganza—artist markets, live music, and food and drink aplenty.
 The main music stage is in John Howell Park.
-But I’ll let you in on a resident secret—the live music actually starts on Friday, June 6th at 8pm (till 11pm) with the Acoustic Street Party Concert, located at the Virginia-Highland Island (main street intersection next to Murphy’s), featuring some local groups as well as widely-known musicians.
-Restaurants located around the Island, including local favorites, Murphy’s, La Tavola, and TomTom, extend their outdoor seating up to the stage so you can enjoy the music while you eat.
+But I’ll let you in on a resident secret.
+The live music actually starts Friday, June 2, 8–11pm, with the Acoustic Street Party Concert.
+Located at the Virginia-Highland Island (main street intersection next to Murphy’s), the Street Party Concert features some local groups as well as widely-known musicians.
+Restaurants located around the island, including local favorites, Murphy’s, La Tavola, and Callie’s Hot Little Biscuit, extend their outdoor seating up to the stage so you can enjoy the music while you eat.
 Parking is always a bit of a challenge (getting familiar with those free neighborhood streets, like Orme Circle and Amsterdam, is a good move) but you can also use MARTA to get the festival.

 Decatur Beach Party in Downtown Decatur

 Friday, June 16. decaturdba.com/events/beach-party

 Want to get away for a beach trip without the multi-hour drive?
 Head on down to Decatur to play in 60 tons of beach sand on the “Ponce de Leon Beach,” listen and dance to live music at the gazebo, and enjoy traditional beach favorites, like ice cream and funnel cake.
 If you’re having trouble finding parking, try residential roads off of Church Street (goes right by Leon’s), which often don’t have permit parking.
 You can also try some of the Agnes Scott College student decks, which are usually free on the weekends.

 Old Fourth Ward Arts Festival in Old Fourth Ward